How a Lifetime Love for Art Led Adelia Schleusz to Her Biggest Canvases Yet

 She started her HKS career with the Health Interiors team in 2011.

-Ana Pinto-Alexander, who is the HKS Director of Health Interiors, sensed potential in Schleusz soon after she was hired at HKS and offered to mentor the novice interior designer as she navigated her new career.
+Ana Pinto-Alexander, who is the Global Sector Director, Interiors sensed potential in Schleusz soon after she was hired at HKS and offered to mentor the novice interior designer as she navigated her new career.

 “I started seeing this incredible hunger in her for understanding the purpose of design and the intent of design,” Pinto-Alexander said.
 “It is not only designing a beautiful space because it is a beautiful space, but her designs are intentional with how, through design, we can truly better people’s lives.”